lexibank/tlopo/out/vol3/chapter7.md

 ### 5.6.
 Euodia spp.
 (Rutaceae)

-[Borrell](../references.md#source-Borrell1989) ([1989](../references.md#source-Borrell1989): 130--131) finds 14 species of Euodia 21 on Kairiru, ranging from small shrubs a metre high to the medium-sized tree, E. eUeryana (syn.
+[Borrell](../references.md#source-Borrell1989) ([1989](../references.md#source-Borrell1989): 130--131) finds 14 species of Euodia[^21] on Kairiru, ranging from small shrubs a metre high to the medium-sized tree, E. elleryana (syn.
 E. tetragona, Melicope elleryana), 15-20 m tall, with a soft white wood that has an unpleasantly musty smell and masses of rose-pink flowers (Peekel1984: 270).

 Peekel reports that larger trunks were used on New Ireland for small outrigger canoe hulls.
 The wood splits easily and is good for planks ([Hviding 2005](../references.md#source-Hviding2005): 104).

-Although POc &ast;bala below is supported by only two reflexes, the notes provided by [Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 158) are informative.
-Kwara'ae bala is a generic term for species which include bala ni kwaru [bala of rock] 'E. elleryana', bala kwau (lit. 'white Euodia' ) or balafufuri (lit. 'patchy Euodia'), and simply bala.
+Although POc _&ast;bala_ below is supported by only two reflexes, the notes provided by [Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 158) are informative.
+Kwara'ae _bala_ is a generic term for species which include _bala ni kwaru_ [bala of rock] 'E. elleryana', _bala kwau_ (lit. 'white Euodia' ) or _bala fufuri_ (lit. 'patchy Euodia'), and simply _bala_.
 The authors provide a scientific name only for the first of the three.
-Apparently excluded from the bala taxon is E. hortensis, Kwara' ae foʔoka orfoʔaka, which has complex ritual uses both here and at other localities.
-It is possible that POc &ast;bala also denoted a taxon of Euodia species, the more so as Motu ebala denotes E. hortensis, the one species that Kwara'ae bala excludes.
+Apparently excluded from the bala taxon is E. hortensis, Kwara'ae _foʔoka_ or _foʔaka_, which has complex ritual uses both here and at other localities.
+It is possible that POc _&ast;bala_ also denoted a taxon of Euodia species, the more so as Motu _ebala_ denotes E. hortensis, the one species that Kwara'ae _bala_ excludes.

 <a id="p-212"></a>